enso-org/enso/docs/CONTRIBUTING.md

 ## Hacking on Enso
 This will get you up and running for Enso development, with only a minimal amount of setup required.
-Enso's build system is fairly simple, allowing you to bootstrap the compiler as long as you have...
+Enso's build system is fairly simple, allowing you to bootstrap the compiler as long as you have a minimal set of tools.

 ### Design Documentation
 If you're going to start contributing to Enso, it is often a good idea to take a